In a recent NYT post, “I Would Do Anything for Stimulus But I Wouldn’t Do That (Wonkish)”, Paul Krugman writes:

 Krugman responds to Galbraith’s comment in the remainder of his article.
 He begins by agreeing that deficit expenditure creates no problem under current circumstances in which there is high unemployment and idle capacity.
 He then continues:

 But we won’t always be in this situation — or at least I hope not!
 Someday the private sector will see enough opportunities to want to invest its savings in plant and equipment, not leave them sitting idle, and the economy will return to more or less full employment without needing deficit spending to keep it there.
-At that point, money that the government prints won’t just sit there, it will feed inflation, and the government will indeed need to persuade the private sector to make resources available for government use.
+At that point … the government will indeed need to persuade the private sector to make resources available for government use.

 And that’s why I don’t accept the idea that deficits are never a problem.